9 Month Sleep Regression Survival Tips!

-Let’s explain what is the 9 month sleep regression and why it is such a Biggy?
+What is the 9 month sleep regression and why is it so important?

 You just thought you had it all figured out, and everything completely changes!
 As sleep matures and gradually improves, there are some noticeable obstacles.
 In turn, this may lead to sleep difficulties.
 This is one of them.
 The 9-month sleep regression.